The-One-And-Only-H/CV/README.md

 <h2>Summary</h2>
 <p>Hi there!
 My name's H. I've been working in the tech industry for just over 5 years now and love it!

-I currently work remotely full-time as a QA Engineer for a health tech company based in Berlin called Doctorly.
-Prior to this, I was a Full Stack Developer for a digital design agency based in London called Neverbland.
-Before that, I was a Junior Python Developer for a financial consultancy firm called Inneoin.
+I currently work remotely full-time as a QA Engineer for a digital design agency called Nudge.
+Prior to this, I was also a QA Engineer for a health tech company based in Berlin called Doctorly.
+Before this, I was a Full Stack Developer for a digital design agency based in London called Neverbland.
+And before that, I was a Junior Python Developer for a financial consultancy firm called Inneoin.
 I also volunteer as a coach with Codebar teaching students from minority backgrounds basic programming skills.

 I have a strong passion for learning that extends beyond tech.
 I'm a native English speaker who also speaks French and is currently taking one to one private tutoring lessons to learn both German and Spanish.
 I'm also occasionally picking up Italian in my spare time.